quantum-elixir/quantum-core/pages/configuration.md

 - `overlap` set to false to prevent next job from being executed if previous job is still running, default: `true`

 It is possible to control the behavior of jobs at runtime.
-For runtime configuration, job names are not restricted to be atoms.
-Atoms are allowed as job names.

 ## Override default settings